-Title 24, Part 6 does not currently regulate the installation of steam traps or require the installation of a strainer with a blow-off valve.
-The proposed code change represents an addition to Title 24, Part 6 and supplemental documentation where none previously existed.
+Neither Title 24, Part 6 nor Title 24, Part 11 currently regulate the installation of steam traps or require the installation of a strainer with a blow-off valve.
+The proposed code change represents additions to Title 24, Part 6 and Title 24, Part 11 where none previously existed.

 Measure proposals, supporting documents, and other outside references will be made public as they become available.